Turn the Holiday Tables

 My family’s holiday menu was probably typical Midwestern omnivore fare: roast turkey with bread stuffing, an extra dish of dressing made with oysters (my dad’s preference), mashed potatoes, giblet gravy, candied sweet potatoes, green bean casserole, apple salad, a tray of pickles and olives, and cranberry sauce.
 And homemade yeast rolls and butter.
 Following dinner: a smorgasbord of pies.
 As usual, the feast was served in the middle of the afternoon with appetizers beforehand to stave off hunger.

 Now take a moment to view this scene through the eyes of the young cousins: hard-to-swallow meat, soggy bread, gravy with strange stuff floating in it, sticky orange lumps mixed with white stuff, gooey green beans with brown stuff on top, gooey apples, strange-smelling lumps, off-green balls with red stuff sticking out, and sour red jelly.
-While I cannot recall what my nieces and nephews had on their plates—I probably didn’t notice—I remember that my three-year-old allowed a few green beans, small bits of turkey, and a tablespoon of mashed potatoes on his plate.
-But all he ate was a roll and butter.
+While I cannot recall what my nieces and nephews had on their plates—I probably didn’t notice—I remember that my three-year-old son allowed a few green beans, small bits of turkey, a buttered roll, and a tablespoon of mashed potatoes on his plate.
+But all he ate was the buttered roll.

 My son, always a good eater, was experiencing a whole tableful of new foods.
 Factor in the mid-afternoon mealtime—he had filled up on cheese and crackers from the appetizers at his usual lunchtime.
 So he landed at the holiday family table not really hungry and less adventuresome than usual.
 Despite not eating much, he stayed right there taking in the sights and sounds of the family meal.